pradeep-mathpati/TaskManager/README.md

-# Task Manager — Python Demo App
+# Task Manager — Python Demo App.

 A simple Python Flask web application built for the **Tricentis AI Workspace pipeline demo**.
 Has both a **web UI** and a **REST API** — perfect for Tosca (UI testing) and NeoLoad (API performance testing).